beakerbrowser/webdb/README.md

 ## How it works

 WebDB abstracts over the [DatArchive API](https://beakerbrowser.com/docs/apis/dat.html) to provide a simple database-like interface.
-It is inspired by [Dexie.js](https://github.com/dfahlander/Dexie.js) and built using [LevelDB](https://github.com/Level/level).
+It's inspired by [Dexie.js](https://github.com/dfahlander/Dexie.js) and built using [LevelDB](https://github.com/Level/level).
 (In the browser, it runs on IndexedDB using [level.js](https://github.com/maxogden/level.js).

 WebDB scans a set of source Dat archives for files that match a path pattern.
-Those files are indexed so that they can be queried easily.
+Web DB caches and indexes those files so they can be queried easily and quickly.
 WebDB also provides a simple interface for adding, editing, and removing records from archives.

 WebDB sits on top of Dat archives.
 It duplicates ingested data into IndexedDB, which acts as a throwaway cache.
 The cached data can be reconstructed at any time from the source Dat archives.